yigitcukuren/mago/docs/tools/linter/integrations.md

 :::info
 While Mago supports a wide range of integrations, please note that not all of them have specific linter rules yet.
 Many are included as placeholders for future development.

-For a complete list of integrations that currently have specific rules, please see the [Integration-specific rules list](./rules-and-categories.md#integration-specific-rules).
+For a complete list of integrations that currently have specific rules, please see the [Integration-specific rules list](/tools/linter/rules-and-categories.md#integration-specific-rules).
 :::

 ## Enabling integrations

 You can enable integrations in your `mago.toml` file under the `[linter]` table.
+See the [Configuration Reference](/tools/linter/configuration-reference.md) for more details. for more details.

 ```toml
 [linter]